-Graeme North looks at what the clock tells us about the feature action from Newbury and Ayr over the weekend with Zechariah making a big impression.
+Graeme North looks at what the clock tells us about the recent big-race action with the Cheveley Park and Middle Park firmly in focus.

 Watch Race Replay

 Unlimited race replays of all UK & Irish racing

 Access to exclusive features all for FREE - No monthly subscription fee